 We organize two dives per day of which possibly one evening/night dive.
 Night dives are of an exceptional beauty, however incur a small surcharge.

 To guarantee availability, dives and the rental of equipment need to be booked in advance.

 A valid scuba diving insurance is mandatory.
-You can eventually subscribe a DAN (Divers Alert Network) insurance online before your arrival.
-We cannot accept divers who are not insured.
+You can eventually subscribe a DAN insurance before your arrival (USA and Canada or Europe).
+We will not accept divers without insurance.
 Certified divers will need to present their certification cards.
-It advisable to have a medical certificate.
+It is advisable to have a medical certificate.